Mental Health Facilities Jefferson County, AR

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Se Arkansas Behavioral Healthcare is a mental health treatment center in Jefferson County, AR, located at 2500 Rike Drive, 71603 zip code area.
-Se Arkansas Behavioral Healthcare provides outpatient treatment and telemedicine/telehealth.
-Se Arkansas Behavioral Healthcare offers couples/family therapy, behavior modification and dialectical behavior therapy to adults, young adults and seniors 65 or older.
-Additional services at Se Arkansas Behavioral Healthcare consist of family psychoeducation, court-ordered outpatient treatment and suicide prevention services.
+Se Arkansas Behavioral Healthcare is a mental health clinic in Jefferson County, Arkansas, located at 2500 Rike Drive, 71603 zip code.
+Se Arkansas Behavioral Healthcare offers outpatient treatment and telemedicine/telehealth.
+Se Arkansas Behavioral Healthcare provides cognitive behavioral therapy, psychotropic medication and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Some other services provided by Se Arkansas Behavioral Healthcare include suicide prevention services, illness management and recovery and supported housing.

-Jefferson Regional Medical Center is a mental health clinic in Jefferson County, Arkansas, located at 1600 West 40th Avenue, 71603 zip code.
-Jefferson Regional Medical Center offers hospital inpatient treatment.
-Jefferson Regional Medical Center provides individual psychotherapy, cognitive behavioral therapy and group therapy to adults and young adults.
-Jefferson Regional Medical Center also supports people with traumatic brain injury, people with serious mental illness and patients with eating disorders.
-Some other services provided by Jefferson Regional Medical Center include case management, education services and suicide prevention services.
+Jefferson Regional Medical Center is a mental health facility in Jefferson County, AR, located at 1600 West 40th Avenue, 71603.
+Jefferson Regional Medical Center provides hospital inpatient treatment.
+Jefferson Regional Medical Center provides psychotropic medication, cognitive behavioral therapy and individual psychotherapy to adults and young adults.
+Jefferson Regional Medical Center also supports people with serious mental illness, patients with eating disorders and people with traumatic brain injury.
+Some other services available at Jefferson Regional Medical Center include case management, suicide prevention services and education services.

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.